- The Far North - June 10, 2023

 As ride captain I took the group to visit a temple complex off the beaten track in the afternoon.
 So beautiful and no tourists besides us here at all.

 Did you know Thailand is the home of the chicken.
 I mean like every chicken in every country on earth can trace it’s ancestry back to the original chicken species in Thailand.
-No kidding.

 This afternoon had some more fantastic roads but also some heavy traffic.
 I had a couple of sightseeing spots to show the group around a lake with traditional boats.

-Now if the other two roads which are quite frankly as good as road riding gets then I was wondering what can this route 12 be like.
 Starting mild it goes through first the Tat Mok national park where the road sweeps and swoops along for 50km of non stop beautiful curves.

 It was bliss.
 Then there is a break before the next stage but first we had lunch and went to a temple for a photo shoot.

 No drones and no parking either but a hundred baht slipped to the guard and we got a couple of good group photos

 Then we started the next section which runs through Thung Salaang Luang National park.
 This is the bit that I was told about last night but until I got there I could not imagine.
 It is a 4 lane perfectly surveyed and sealed highway that is twisty like Burringbah range in northwern NSW for 50km!.
 It is a dream.